OurDigitalWorld/ocrProc/README.md

 *   **watchDir** - used for identfying files that be processed. ocrProc will flag anything with an image extension recognized by the host operating system's [JAI support](https://www.oracle.com/technetwork/java/iio-141084.html) as well as any PDF file.
-*   **procDir** - candidate files are copied to this directory before OCR/text extraction is performed;
+*   **procDir** - files are copied to this directory as OCR/text extraction is performed;
 *   **destDir** - this is the directory that receives the result of the processing.
 Both _procDir_ and _destDir_ retain the directory structure used in the _watch_ directory, allowing nesting of sundirectories.
-*   **rejectDir** - files that cannot be processed are placed here.
-For example, a PDF file with password access will not be able to be processed automatically and will be placed here.
+*   **rejectDir** - all candidate files go through this directory, and remain if for some reason they cannot be processed.
+For example, a PDF file requiring password access will not be accessible.
 This is the directory to use for tracking problematic files.

 The other options are as follows: